 From 2016-2017, Sadler served as an assistant professor of art history at MU’s School of Art and Design.
 Sadler’s course load included Western Art Survey I and II, Introduction to Design and Theory (Art Majors), and Introduction to Visual Culture (Non-art Majors).

 Sadler graduated with her master’s degree in art history with an emphasis in feminist theory from George Mason University in Fairfax, Virginia in 2016.
 This year she completed her Master of Fine Arts in painting and drawing at Radford University in Radford, Virginia.

 Sadler’s exhibitions have been featured throughout our region and her work is now part of the permanent collection at Radford University.
-The “Thaddeus Dixon Preservation Project” show at Bluefield College is free and open to the public from 8 a.m. to 6 p.m. on weekdays.
-Weekend hours may be obtained by calling the Bluefield College Art Department at 276.326.4458.
-Contact Professor Walter Shroyer at [email protected] for additional information about this show or if you or someone you know is interested in hosting a gallery at Bluefield College.
+The “Thaddeus Dixon Preservation Project” show at Bluefield University is free and open to the public from 8 a.m. to 6 p.m. on weekdays.